kammybdeng/data-science-journey/README.md

 </p>

 This repository is mainly used as my own reference for interview preparation.
-However, if you find it helpful and interesting, feel free to contact me on LinkedIn for any questions or comments!
+However, if you find it helpful or interesting, feel free to contact me on LinkedIn for any questions or comments!

 You can build a wordcloud too!
 See my code [here](https://github.com/kammybdeng/data-science-portfolio/blob/master/extra/wordcloud.py).